ajaymiranda/ECS189L/PeerReview-Exercise2.md

 ___
 #### Justifaction #####
-Write justifaction here.
+The saturation cases for each direction are accounted for.
+Good comments.

 ___
 ### Stage 3 ###

-- [ ] Perfect
+- [X] Perfect
 - [ ] Great
 - [ ] Good
 - [ ] Satisfactory